 He also maintains a busy career as a conductor and in the 2009/10 season became the first ever Music Director of the English Chamber Orchestra, following two successful years as Associate Conductor.
 He also served as Principal Guest Conductor of the Ulster Orchestra from 2009 to 2012.
 Since winning the 2002 Leeds Conducting Competition he has conducted all the major British orchestras including the London Symphony Orchestra, Philharmonia, London Philharmonic, Royal Philharmonic, City of Birmingham Symphony and BBC Symphony Orchestras.
 Outside the UK he has conducted the Royal Flemish Philharmonic, Vienna Chamber Orchestra, Prague Symphony, Ensemble Orchestral de Paris, Tampere Philharmonic, Netherlands Radio Chamber Philharmonic and the Melbourne Symphony, Queensland and Tokyo Metropolitan Symphony Orchestras.
 In 2006 he made his opera debut conducting a critically praised new production of Poulenc’s La Voix Humaine for Opera North.
-The 2012/13 saw his debut with the Swedish Chamber Orchestra, and future highlights include a tour of Norway with the English Chamber Orchestra, and his debut with the Royal Northern Sinfonia.
+Recent highlights include his debuts with the Swedish Chamber Orchestra and Royal Northern Sinfonia and a tour of Norway with the English Chamber Orchestra.

 Watkins plays on a cello made by Domenico Montagnana and Matteo Goffriller in Venice, c.1730.